jjallaire/draftpod/src/components/guide/articles/cardpools.md

 <img src="/images/guide/upload-cardpool.png" width="100%" />
 </p>

 Upload the collection file or CSV for your cardpool, assign the cardpool a name, then click the **Use Cardpool** button.
-You are now ready to use your cardpool with Draftpod.
+You are now ready to use your cardpool.

-Note that Draftpod will automatically save the cardpool for use in future drafts.
+Note that the cardpool automatically bed saved for use in future drafts.
 Whenever you select the cardpool for play, you'll also be given the opportunity to update it's contents (in the case that you've added or removed cards from the pool):

 <p>
 <img src="/images/guide/update-cardpool.png" width="100%" />
 </p>

 As mentioned above, you aren't required to use Decked Builder or Deckbox when creating your cardpool database.
-Any CSV file that has _id_ (Multiverse ID) and _quantity_ fields (one record per card in your cardpool) can be imported into Draftpod.
+Any CSV file that has _id_ (Multiverse ID) and _quantity_ fields (one record per card in your cardpool) can be imported as a cardpool.

 ### Storing Cardpools

-You should be sure to store your cardpool in collector number order, as Draftpod presents decklists in that same order:
+You should be sure to store your cardpool in collector number order, as decklists will be presented in that same order:

 <p>
 <img src="/images/guide/view-decklist.png" width="100%" />